sballin/sballin.github.io/physics/plasma-filaments/filament.md

 $$B = G(r, z, r_{coil}, z_{coil})\cdot I_{coil}$$

 where G is a Green's function of their positions in cylindrical coordinates.
 For each magnetic sensor, we subtract the coil fields from the sensor's readings to get the field of the plasma current alone.
-Then we do the linear algebra version of I = G^{-1*B to calculate the plasma current over a grid of different positions.
+Then we do the linear algebra version of $I = G^{-1}B$ to calculate the plasma current over a grid of different positions.

 <center><a href="https://github.com/sballin/filament"><img src="https://raw.githubusercontent.com/sballin/filament/master/resources/reconstruction.gif"/></a></center>